 - Research can be on any STEM topic and may have been carried out for a CREST award, Nuffield project, summer work placement, through a Royal Society Partnership Grant, for coursework, curricular or extra-curricular.

 - Projects may be submitted by more than one student (as long as all those involved have registered individually for the conference).
 Such projects are expected to show greater scope, in relation to the number of students involved.

 - Posters will be displayed on a noticeboard which is about 1m high and 50cm wide, secured with drawing pins.

 - Here is a link to a helpful guide for creating your poster.

-- Their projects will be adjudicated by a panel of judges (from among the workshop presenters) over the course of the day.
+- Their projects will be adjudicated by a panel of judges (from among the workshop presenters and speakers) over the course of the day.
 The criteria upon which they will be judged are shown on this website.
 The judges’ decision is final.

-- Winning projects will be awarded prizes of each, generously donated by our sponsors.
+- Winning projects will be awarded prizes, generously donated by our sponsors.
 Where projects are submitted by a team of students, the prizes will be shared.

 - The best projects will be selected to be presented to the conference in the main theatre during the day.
-The presentations are strictly limited to 5 minutes and may be filmed; students may send slides in advance to [email protected] and bring a USB backup.
+The presentations are strictly limited to 5 minutes and may be filmed; selected students should send slides in advance to [email protected] and bring a USB backup.